WILLIAM ARTHUR WOODSEND 1880–1970

 In Edwardian times the company developed a stone mason’s department; after the first world war it was commissioned to build the war memorial on the Trent Embankment.

 Address: Edwalton Grange, Melton Road, West Bridgford, Notts.

-Household: living with wife Dorothy, born 1892, son Edward, building student, Sarah Wheat, cook and Alice Wheatcroft, domestic servant
+Household: living with wife Dorothy, born 1892, son Edward, building student, territorial army, William seeking work, Sarah Wheat, cook and Alice Wheatcroft, domestic servant

 Reason for inclusion on the Radcliffe on Trent Roll of Honour